 See other hearing care services we offer.

-Are there any medications that can provide tinnitus relief?
+Are there any over-the-counter medications that can help cure tinnitus?

 As aforementioned, while no medications specifically cure tinnitus, some may help manage associated symptoms like anxiety or depression.
+These treatments are typically prescribed by a medical doctor, not an audiologist.
 It's crucial to consult with a healthcare professional to discuss medication options and determine their suitability for your individual case.
+Self-medicating for ear ringing is not advised.

 Are there any lifestyle changes that can help reduce tinnitus symptoms?